MicrosoftDocs/azure-devops-docs/docs/boards/plans/review-team-plans.md

 When defining a plan, note the following:
 - Use the name and description field to clearly identify your plan within the project
-- You can choose one or more teams from any project defined in the organization or collection
+- You can choose one or more teams from any project defined in the organization or collection, up to a maximum of ten teams
 - You can choose one or more [active backlogs for a team](../../organizations/settings/select-backlog-navigation-levels.md)
 - You can reorder the team backlogs by dragging and dropping them into the sequence you want
--  To limit the number or types of work items, specify the field criteria.
+-  To filter for specific work items, specify the field criteria.

 <a id="card-settings">  </a>